brzpegasus/mimosa-dependency-bundler/README.md

 ### Loading Modules in an Ember Application

-By far the biggest motivation for this was to to have something that would take care of loading all necessary modules up front so that they are [immediately available to Ember's resolver](http://discuss.emberjs.com/t/overriding-defaultresolver-methods/2661/9) at the time of the dependency lookup.
+By far the biggest motivation for this was to have something that would take care of loading all necessary modules up front so that they are [immediately available to Ember's resolver](http://discuss.emberjs.com/t/overriding-defaultresolver-methods/2661/9) at the time of the dependency lookup.

 Without mimosa-dependency-bundler, you could alternatively concatenate all dependencies into a single file and load it up with a single `<script>` tag, but it would mean regenerating this concatenated file on every file change, whereas here, you get to keep files separate during development.